microsoftgraph/microsoft-graph-docs-contrib/concepts/people-example.md

 ### Browse another user’s relevant people

-The following request gets the people most relevant to another person in the signed-in user's organization.
+The following request gets the people most relevant to another person in the signed-in user's organization as described in <a href="### Working with feature implementation ">Working With feature </a>.
 This request requires the People.Read.All permission.
 All the query parameters described in the above sections apply as well.

 In this example, Roscoe Seidel's relevant people are displayed.